 DAVID FLEAY’S TWILIGHT EXPERIENCE

-Created especially for the Games, this after dark experience at David Fleay’s Wildlife Park is limited to six shows only, so you’ll need to get in quick.
+Created especially for the Games, this after dark experience at David Fleay’s Wildlife Park is seasonal and offered throughout school holiday periods during the year.
 Bring the kids for a relaxing evening and be immersed in Indigenous storytelling, song and dance.
 Ever tried to find a platypus in the day time?
 Yep, it’s tricky.
 Now’s your chance to see them- along with mahogany gliders, bilbies, crocs and cassowaries at the nocturnal presentation.
-Book in from 5-7 April and 12-14 April, for an after dark cultural experience.

 SPIRITS OF THE RED SAND